streamlit/docs/content/kb/using-streamlit/upgrade-version-streamlit.md

 streamlit version
 ```

-Or if you want to use an easily-reproduciable environment, replace `pip` with `pipenv`every time you install or update a package:
+Or if you want to use an easily-reproducible environment, replace `pip` with `pipenv`every time you install or update a package:

 ```bash
 pipenv update streamlit